 - When you have been in your plan for a year, you can change plans.
 Georgia Families will mail you information about changing plans at that time.

 You may change plans online, by phone, on paper or in person.
-See four ways to enroll, above.
+See four ways to change your health plan, above.

-Changing PCPs (doctors).
+Changing doctors (PCPs).
 You can change PCPs at any time.
 The new PCP must be in your health plan.
 To change PCPs when you are not changing plans, just call your plan.